MishaConway/ruby-conversocial/README.md

     client = Conversocial::Client.new :key => '...', :secret => '...'

+You can optionally pass a logger to log api requests made by the client.

+    client = Conversocial::Client.new :key => '...', :secret => '...', :logger => Logger.new(STDOUT)

 ## Resources

 Currently, this gem wraps most of the resources exposed by the Conversocial API.
 You can access these resources via the following query engines on the client object.